OuincheWinch/ArbitrageAddon/README.md

 The addon status will change to: Target: ERA (Waiting...).

-Interact with the Auctioneer and click the "Search" button in the default WoW UI to load the first page of items.
+Interact with the Auctioneer and click the "Scan" button ⏩ in the default WoW UI to load the first page of items.

 The addon will automatically detect the list update and start scanning.